 During construction, the increase in LGV and HGV movements is not anticipated to have any tangible impact on public transport users due to the limited number of additional HGV movements per day.
 The expected increase in the number of LGV and HGV movements will be temporary.
-In relation to the current AAWT of LGVs and HGVs along the B9175 to and/or from Nigg, the proposed number of movements will have minor impact on other road users.
-Minor adverse, temporary magnitude of impact is expected, giving rise to temporary, minor: non-significant effects on overall traffic flow
+In relation to the current AADF of LGVs and HGVs along the B9169 or A832 to and/or from Cromarty, the proposed number of movements will have minor impact on other road users.
+Minor adverse, temporary magnitude of impact is expected, giving rise to temporary, minor: non-significant effects on overall traffic flow.

-The repair and extension to the slipways at Nigg will allow the ferry service to be able to operate at lower tide heights and prevent weather from limiting the number of journeys the ferry service can make.
+The repair and extension to the slipways at Cromarty will allow the ferry service to be able to operate at lower tide heights and prevent weather from limiting the number of journeys the ferry service can make.
 An extension to the slipways and a good state of repair will also enable the facilitation of a larger ferry to run the service.
 By upgrading the current ferry - which currently only allows 2 cars or a single motorhome to travel across the bay, to a larger service which can hold up to 16 cars at a time, current queue times will be considerably cut.
-Ferry traffic will continue to use the existing routes to the ferry service along the B9175.
-Additional trips associated with these operations are not expected to result in a noticeable change in traffic conditions.
-The increase in traffic flow as a result of the larger ferry service will be of a minor magnitude, as this is likely to reduce waiting times for vehicles utilising the ferry service.
+Ferry traffic will continue to use the existing routes to the ferry service along the A832 or the B9163.
+If a larger ferry is brought in to service the Cromarty-Nigg crossing, it may encourage more people to utilise the route through the Black Isle, however it may also reduce the number of people driving to and from Cromarty through the Black Isle by making it easier to carry on to Nigg, or to access Cromarty from Nigg.
+Hence additional vehicles utilising roads on the Black Isle associated with the operation of a larger ferry are not expected to result in a noticeable change in traffic conditions.
+The increase in traffic flow as a result of the larger ferry service will be of a minor magnitude, including reduced waiting times for vehicles utilising the ferry service.
 The minor magnitude of the impact is expected to give rise to a long-term and minor: non-significant effect on traffic flow.